-We have found that the transcriptional regulator CGGBP1 is involved in DNA damage response, localizes to midbodies, regulates abscission and prevents tetraploidy.
-A novel role of CGGPB1 as a protector of teleomeres is studied in human diploid fibroblasts.
+Using a genetic screen in mice, we have identified a number of glioblastoma candidate genes.
+One of these, NFIX, was used as a bait to find binding partners in a yeast-two-hybrid screen.
+One of the binding partners, the transcriptional regulator CGGBP1 is involved in DNA damage response, localizes to midbodies, regulates abscission and prevents tetraploidy.
+A novel role of CGGPB1 as a protector of teleomeres was studied in human diploid fibroblasts.
 Expression of a mutated form of CGGBP1, in which an ATR phosporylation site (Serine-164) has been mutated, leads to telomere shortening, DNA damage response at telomeres, telomere fusions resulting in chromatin bridges between dividing cells, and cell cycle arrest.
 The finer mechanistic details of CGGBP1 as a protector of telomeres are being analyzed.
 Further, we have found by chromatin immunoprecipitation sequencing that CGGBP1 binds to repetitive DNA sequences of the LINE1 and Alu families and regulates Alu expression.
-Nuclear transport and function of CGGBP1 requires phosphorylation on Tyr20.